zhongwm/cable/wiki/Piping_streams_to_remote_task.md

 When using SSH with bash scripting, people often make use of the UNIX pipe.

-In Cable we support pipe in the several methods:
+To get the pipe mechanism works in Cable, this is what we do:

 ```scala
 scriptIO(cmd: String, inputStream: InputStream)
 ```

-With 3 more overloads
+And yes, there are 3 more overloads

 ```scala
 scriptIO(cmd: String, inputAsString: String)